Stay in touch

 Find out more about treatment for secondary breast cancer.

 Electrochemotherapy combines a low dose of a chemotherapy drug with electrical impulses.
-It’s given directly to the area being treated to relieve symptoms of skin metastases.
+It’s given to help with the symptoms of skin metastases.

 Studies have shown that electrochemotherapy can:

-Electrical impulses change the outer layer of the cancer cells in the treated area.
-Gaps called pores open up on the cells’ surface for a short time.
+Electrical impulses change the outer layer of the cancer cells in the treated area causing gaps, called pores, to open up on the cells’ surface for a short time.
 This allows the chemotherapy drug to enter the cancer cells more easily.
 Once the pores close, the chemotherapy is sealed inside the cells.

 The dose of chemotherapy drug is much lower than when it’s given to treat the whole body.